 Impact

-A use of an uninitialized variable in the Dawn rendering engine of Google Chrome, disclosed as a high‑severity issue by Chromium, can cause a remote attacker to read cross‑origin data through a specially crafted HTML page.
-The flaw does not provide arbitrary code execution, but it leaks confidential information that a victim’s browser may have accessed from another origin.
-The vulnerability is a classic example of CWE‑457 (Use of Uninitialized Variable).
+A use of an uninitialized variable in the Dawn graphics engine of Google Chrome can allow a remote attacker to read cross‑origin data via a crafted HTML page.
+The flaw does not grant code execution but leaks confidential information that from another origin.
+The underlying weakness involves CWE‑457 and the related CWE‑824.

 Affected Systems